marlenastein/marlenastein.github.io/README.md

 ## History of Lehigh University Timeline
 <iframe src='https://cdn.knightlab.com/libs/timeline3/latest/embed/index.html?source=1bozgsWNBp0IwY7brpVfMHMFNPTzPUiCU6i3o7Gy5fBY&font=Default&lang=en&initial_zoom=2&height=650' width='100%' height='650' webkitallowfullscreen mozallowfullscreen allowfullscreen frameborder='0'></iframe>
+Between 1865 to today, Lehigh University transformed from a thought to a reality.
+From Lehigh's first class, to deciding on Clutch as the mascot, this timeline shows some of the pivotal moments that turned Lehigh into the school it is today.

 ## Percentages of Students per College in 2021
 ![College Percentages](https://github.com/marlenastein/marlenastein.github.io/blob/main/collegepercentages.png?raw=true)